-It’s no secret that Amazon and other eCommerce marketplaces are big players.
+Yet, it’s no secret that Amazon and other eCommerce marketplaces are big players.
 For instance, Amazon and other marketplaces can help you generate demand and add to your sales channel.
-Yet, having a strong independent web presence provides you with more influence over your company’s performance.
+Yet, having a solid independent web presence gives you more influence over your company’s performance.

 What you should be doing!

-Stop believing in eCommerce urban legends
+Stop believing in eCommerce urban legends.

-Also, this is where you could be losing out on important possibilities.
-We’ve been assisting businesses since 2014 in identifying and overcoming the myths and misunderstandings that are impeding their development and success.
-Give us a call if you believe something is preventing your online company from genuinely flourishing.
+Also, this is where you could be losing out on essential possibilities.
+We’ve been assisting businesses since 2014 in identifying and overcoming the myths and misunderstandings impeding their development and success.
+Book a free consultation if something is preventing your online company from flourishing.

 Re-engaging and re-recovering customers during the phase of awareness